BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/IntroToJavaScript.md

 ---
 JavaScript is syntactically similar to Java or C++ but it is functionally quite different.
 It is interpreted while Java and C++ are complied.

 It's primary use is as a browser-side language for web applications.
-Using [Node.js](https://nodejs.org/), JavaScript may be also be used on the desktop or on a server as we will do in IT&C 210B.
+Using [Node.js](https://nodejs.org/), JavaScript may be also be used on the desktop or on a server as we will do in Lab 4.

 ## JavaScript is _NOT:_